-The Auto Stop[TM] (Automatic Stop) feature is designed to bring the treadmill to a gradual stop when it is not in use.
+The Auto StopTM (Automatic Stop) feature is designed to bring the treadmill to a gradual stop when it is not in use.
 This might occur if a user steps off the treadmill before the end of a workout and leaves the treadmill running.

-Sixty seconds after a treadmill workout starts or resumes, the equipment begins Auto Stop monitoring.
+60 seconds after a treadmill workout starts, or 30 seconds after it resumes, the equipment begins Auto Stop monitoring.
 If a user is detected, then no message appears, and the selected workout continues.